 I did find the compression socks somewhat helpful, as was KT tape (google it- there are videos on the website showing the proper application for a variety of sports injuries).
 For future prevention, I plan to continue with gentle stretching, massage, foam rolling, and strengthening all the muscles in my lower leg and feet.
 Sounds like a ton of work, but an ounce of prevention is worth a pound of cure.

 Good luck!
 Shin splints suck, but they aren't insurmountable.

-Back in the saddle, after six years off...
+Back in the saddle, after three years off...